Beatitudes Crafts and Activities - Blessed Are The Persecuted

 2. Make a sample picture using the rolled up end of a Chenille stem to make the white dandelion flower and a plastic fork for the yellow dandelion flower.
 Dip the rolled up end of the Chenille stem in white paint and dab it onto the paper.
 (If you don’t have Chenille stems, you can just have your children use their fingertips.)
 Place a plastic fork in yellow paint and press it around the middle of the flower to make the petals.
 You can also paint a yellow blob for the flower and then use the tip of the fork to make the petals.
 Remove the paint on the blob with the top of the fork.

-How to Make the Folding Craft Stick Canvas:
+How to Make the No-tape, Folding Craft Stick Cards:

 Little Bee Puppet Skit